iSimpp/RemoteControl/README.md

 # Natro Macro Remote Control

 ## Overview
 This project contains a Discord bot implemented in Python using the Discord.py library.
-The bot includes features such as taking screenshots, controlling macro functionalities, and interacting with your pc via slash commands.
+The bot includes features such as taking screenshots, controlling macro functionalities, and interacting with your PC via slash commands.

 ## Features
-- **Screenshot Command**: Allows you to take a screenshot of your screen and send it in a Discord channel.
+- **Screenshot Command**: Allows you to take a screenshot of your screen and send it to a Discord channel.
 - **Macro Control Commands**: Provides commands to start, pause, and exit a natro macro.

 ## Setup